manjirigunaji/Flood-Map-inundation/README.md

 #### Correspondance between RAPID NRT timestamp acquisition timezone and archived data time zone

 Both times are the sentinel 1 file naming convention and the NWM archived zarr data use UTC so no offset needs to be computed.

+# Data

+The data is stored in hydroshare.